ACEsuit/ACEpotentials.jl/docs/src/tutorials/molly.md

 [Molly](https://github.com/JuliaMolSim/Molly.jl) is pure Julia MD program that is in development.
-ACE support for Molly is currently in [ACEmd](https://github.com/ACEsuit/ACEmd.jl) package, which is exported by ACE1pack.
+ACE support for Molly is currently in [ACEmd](https://github.com/ACEsuit/ACEmd.jl) package, which is exported by ACEpotentials.

 ## Things to know about Molly